Khaled-Mahmmoud/MyCompetitiveProgramming/Geometry.md

 /*
-The cross product, a X b, is a vector that is perpendicular to both a and b and therefore normal to the plane containing them. it's a magnitude of one if the two are perpendicular and zero if the two are parallel.
+The cross product, a X b, is a vector that is perpendicular to both a and b and therefore normal to the plane containing them.
 A x B = |A| |B| sin(O) = A.x * B.y - B.x * A.y
 */
 double cross(point a,point b)